 4. ORGANIZE DRAWERS

-I find that more times than not, drawers become a place to throw little things that don’t have a place of their own into.
+I find that more times than not, drawers become a place to put little things that don’t have a place of their own.

-It may be notepads, pens, batteries, car keys, paper clips, or anything else that’s small and often laying around where it doesn’t belong.
+It may be notepads, pens, batteries, car keys, paper clips, or anything else that’s small and often gets left lying around the house.

-Then, when you open that drawer to look for your car keys, they’re lost in a huge mess of random junk.
+Then when you open that drawer to look for your car keys, they’re lost in a huge mess of junk.

 One way to eliminate all the drawers in your house from becoming junk drawers is to purchase some small drawer organizers to keep your belongings organized.

-This way, you can still throw all that same stuff into the drawer, but instead of it becoming one big mess, you will have different compartments in that drawer so you can easily find exactly what you’re looking for.
+This way, you can still throw all that same stuff into the drawer, but instead of it becoming one big mess, you will have different compartments in the drawer to help you easily find exactly what you’re looking for.

-I think drawer organizers are some of the smartest inventions around, and that anybody who struggles with cluttered, messy drawers should have a few of them in their house.
+I think drawer organizers are some of the smartest inventions around.
+Anybody that struggles with cluttered, messy drawers should have a few of them in their house.
 This is the drawer organizer I recommend since you can use as many or as few of the compartments as you want.

-5. KEEP STUFF WHERE IT GETS USED MOST
+5. KEEP STUFF WHERE IT GETS USED THE MOST

 Since we don’t have much room in our washroom, I like to keep our toilet brush right behind the toilet.
-This keeps it hidden and out of the way, but easy to get at when I go to wash the bathroom.
+This keeps it hidden and out of the way, but easy to get at when I need it.

 This way I don’t have to walk through the entire house with a toilet brush in hand.